thvasilo/uncertain-trees-reproducible/README.md

 ### MOA

-We recommend using the pre-built binaries under `moa-binaries`.
+We recommend using the pre-built binaries under `binaries`.
 The only requirement is Java 8.
 We've tested with the Oracle JDK, OpenJDK seems to causes issues with the results.